Master The Game Of Hiring With Nathan Hirsch is one of the more popular podcast episodes that FreeeUp CEO Nathan Hirsch has been on.

 Jaime: It is a pain in the butt for sure to have employees, but when you look at the employee side, you also want somebody that’s available and dedicated because at beginning I said, “Who do you hire,” and you’re like, “Somebody that’s a workaholic that’s gonna be in it for the long haul for me,” and all this stuff.
 Usually, that stuff comes to me more with an employee than with a contractor.
 You tell me, what are your thoughts on that?

 Nathan: Yeah, I mean, I guess I would disagree.
-I have lot of passionate contractors.
-I have a team of 250 contractors in my network that all fit my mold of what I’m looking for, and I agree.
+I have hired lot of passionate contractors.
+I have added 250 contractors in the network that all fit my mold of what I’m looking for, and I agree.
 It’s way harder to find a contractor that does fit that entire mold, but when you find them, they have a lot of value, and they bring a lot of value to the table.

 Jaime: Okay, and let’s actually define contractor a little bit more because to me, the people that I have in the Philippines are almost like employees.
 I mean, they’re not technically, so but they’re dedicated to me and that sorta stuff.
 They don’t have 1000 other clients.
 How do you determine what a contractor is versus – and I know it starts to get in the law, so we can contact your lawyer for that.
 For you, how are you defining it in your head?

 Nathan: Yeah, so that’s kinda why I use the term worker because it’s just more generic.
 To me, the only way to define it is to go the legal route because legally, they’re either an employee or a contractor.
 To me personally, I don’t care what you call them, as long as they’re working for me and they do fit all my values.
 Whether they’re an employee or a contractor, I call them workers.
 It’s more about making sure that you pay the taxes and handle it on the legal side.